COC-café

 Den Haag, Zuid-Holland, Netherlands

-(Listing updated 7 months ago.)
+(Listing updated about 1 year ago.)

 The COC is the oldest surviving LGBT advocacy organization in the world.
 It started as a magazine, Levensrecht, a magazine for homosexuals since 1940.
 Readers of this magazine founded the Shakespeare Club in Amsterdam in 1946.
 Because of the Second World War and the taboo on homosexuality, the name was deliberately kept vague.
 In 1949, after the war, the growing club was renamed the Culture and Leisure (Ontspannings-) Center (COC).
 Niek Engelschman, under the pseudonym Bob Angelo, became the first chairman.